Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping: Results

 As illustrated in Figure~\ref{fig:mass_accretion}, the protostellar evolution in the LW-Only run differs markedly from the other runs, forming multiple protostars rather than a single, massive one.
 This is contrary to expectations that LW radiation inhibits fragmentation.
 In our LW-Only run, however, LW radiation is effectively shielded by atomic hydrogen (as in the Fiducial run) up to the onset of fragmentation.
-Following fragmentation, the reduced gas densities in the vicinity of some of the newly formed sinks allows the LW radiation to break out, though it remains shielded near the original sink.
+Following fragmentation, the reduced gas densities in the vicinity of some of the newly formed sinks allow the LW radiation to break out, though it remains shielded near the original sink.

-Because fragmentation occurs only in the LW-Only run, the absence of EUV feedback seems to contribute to destabilizing the disk.
-The mechanism in which it might do so is as follows: EUV radiation supplies a radiation force that slows down the infalling gas and suppresses accretion shocks relative to the LW-Only run where this radiation is absent.
-As a result, enhanced supersonic shocks form near the protostar in the LW-Only run.
-This induces local heating and suppresses stellar growth.
-As a result the disk-to-star ratio grows leading to a Toomre unstable disk which fragments.
+Because fragmentation occurs only in the LW-Only run, the absence of EUV feedback appears to contribute to destabilizing the disk.
+The mechanism by which this may occur is as follows: EUV radiation supplies a radiation force that slows down the infalling gas and suppresses accretion shocks relative to the LW-Only run where this radiation is absent.
+Stronger supersonic shocks therefore form near the protostar in the LW-Only run that induce local heating and suppresses stellar growth.
+As a result, the disk-to-stellar mass ratio grows leading to a Toomre-unstable disk which fragments.
 In the following we will discuss each of the above steps.

-EUV radiation, which is implemented in all but the LW-Only run, not only ionizes the gas, but also provides a radiation force that effects its dynamics.
-Following \citet{Sharda_24}, the radial radiation force per unit volume can be written as:
+EUV radiation, which is implemented in all but the LW-Only run, not only ionizes the gas, but also provides a radiation force that affects its dynamics.
+Following \citet{Sharda_24}, the radial radiation force per unit volume can be written as